adoptmeai/adopt.me/README.md

    `i'd like to adopt a dog @adoptdotme`.

 2. The bot processes the request and replies with:
-   - An AI-generated image of a dog.
+   - An AI-generated image of a dog for the user to adopt.
    - A donation link to support **Dogs for Better Lives**.

 3. Users are encouraged to share their adopted dogs on social media and consider donating to help real-world dogs in need.